Please see below our class newsletter.

 Welcome to Year 5

-The teachers in Y5 are Mrs Johnson - Egypt Class, Mrs Trigg - Chile Class and Miss Rumble - Ghana Class.
+The teachers in Y5 are Mrs Johnson - Ghana Class and Miss Rumble - Chile Class.

 The children have been learning about Remembrance Sunday this week and the 100th anniversary of the end of World War One.
 They have all made paper poppies which have been displayed in their classrooms.

 This term Year Five are reading Shackleton's Journey, written by William Grill.
 It is a rewrite of Ernest Shackleton's landmark expedition crossing the Antarctic from one pole to the other.
 This book has been chosen because of the topic that the children will be working on - Who is shaping our future?